-Figure 3.1.2-1 Loading keystores and truststores from byte array
+Figure 3.1.2-1 Loading keystores and truststores from byte arrays.

-Typically, keystores and truststores are stored in files and are deployed as resources and stored in fixed location.
-Storing them on a PC without administrative permission can cause a problem.
-We have addressed this configuration issue by bundling the resources directly in our code.
+In most systems, keystores and truststores are stored in files and are deployed as resources and stored in fixed location.
+Storing them on a PC without administrative permission can cause a configuration issue.
+We have addressed this issue by bundling the resources directly in our code.